 Yes, the Sub-Fund considers principal adverse impacts (PAI) as part of the investment decision making process.
-More specifically, it strives to minimize two PAIs by (i) excluding United Nations Global Compact non-compliant companies and (ii) companies involved in controversial weapons.
+More specifically, it strives to minimize two PAIs by excluding (i) United Nations Global Compact non-compliant companies and (ii) controversial weapons.

 Further information on principal adverse impacts will be provided in an annex to the Sub-Fund's annual report.